Quantitative theory of magnetic interactions in solids

 where $\theta_{i}$ and $\phi_{i}$ stand for the polar and azimuthal angles, respectively, of the atomic spin moment at site $i$.
 The rigid-spin approximation~\cite{phariseau2012electrons} is also assumed, where upon rotation of atomic spins, the length is not changed.

 The method of Ref.~\onlinecite{liechtenstein1984exchange} is an explicit method for calculations of interatomic exchange interactions, which relies on a formalism of the Green function of the electronic sub-system~\cite{Gyorffy_1985, kubler2017theory}.
 The basic idea is that an effective spin Hamiltonian describes accurately the energy of different atomic spin configurations, that are close to the magnetic ground state.
 We will below refer to the energy of the spin Hamiltonian as $\mathcal{H}$, and one needs to make sure that variation of $\mathcal{H}$, when the spin configuration is modified slightly, follows closely changes of the true total energy (the grand canonical potential, $\Omega$, described below) as provided by the electronic sub-system.
-This then allows to map energies of the electron sub-system, as provided by e.g. density functional theory, to energies of an effective spin Hamiltonian, as given in Eq.~\eqref{eqn1}.
-Practically, this mapping is based on the magnetic force theorem, which states that the variation of total energy of the electronic sub-system can be expressed in terms of variations only of occupied single particle energies~\cite{andersen1968fermi, methfessel1982bond, liechtenstein1984exchange}.
+This then allows us to map energies of the electron sub-system, as provided by e.g. density functional theory, to energies of an effective spin Hamiltonian, as given in Eq.~\eqref{eqn1}.
+Practically, this mapping is based on the magnetic force theorem, which states that the variation of total energy of the electronic sub-system can be expressed in terms of variations only of occupied single particle energies~\cite{AndersenSkriverNohlJohansson+1980+93+118, mackintosh1980electrons, methfessel1982bond, liechtenstein1984exchange}.
+Recently, comparison of different mapping procedures for calculation of exchange interactions in various classes of magnetic materials was presented in Ref.~\cite{PhysRevB.103.104428}.
 More details of the argumentation and its extension for correlated systems will be discussed in Subsections~\ref{secmft} and~\ref{sec:5K}, respectively.